-23. U. T. El Paso: Recommendation to Accept Gift to Establish the Lanward Foundation Endowed Scholarship Fund in Honor of Nesa Azar.--

-The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Academic Affairs and President Natalicio that a \$10,000 gift from the Lanward Foundation, El Paso, Texas, be accepted to establish the Lanward Foundation Endowed Scholarship Fund in Honor of Nesa Azar at U. T. El Paso.
+24. U. T. El Paso: Acceptance of Gift from the Lanward Foundation, El Paso, Texas, and Establishment of the Lanward Foundation Endowed Scholarship Fund in Honor of Nesa Azar.-Approval was given to accept a \$10,000 gift from the Lanward Foundation, El Paso, Texas, and to establish the Lanward Foundation Endowed Scholarship Fund in Honor of Nesa Azar at The University of Texas at El Paso.